 - Online trading platforms: MT4, MT5, cTrader, TradingView

-IC Markets is a broker with a focus on providing for traders who in effect trade on liquidity such as news traders and scalpers and automated traders.
+IC Markets is a broker with a focus on providing for traders who, in effect, trade on liquidity, such as news traders and scalpers and automated traders.
 It offers rapid order processing and no dealing desk intervention trading.
-On MT5 IC Markets offers a wide range of markets (2,500+), most of which are Stocks CFDs, but also containing a wide range of other markets including Forex and Bonds CFDs.
+On MT5, IC Markets offers a wide range of markets (2,500+), most of which are Stocks CFDs, but it also includes a wide range of other markets, including Forex and Bonds CFDs.
 IC Markets sources its prices from a range of liquidity providers using algorithms to find the best price to deliver to the trader's terminal.